Stickney Township, Illinois: Unincorporated towns

 What became the southwest projection of the city of Chicago was within this township geographically until the area was annexed.
-However, small portions of the city consisting primarily of industrial districts bordered by the Stevenson Expressway to the north, 51st Street to the south and Central Avenue to the east is located in the north segment of this township.
-A business park with a few properties platted to the City of Chicago are in the northeast corner in the south segment of the township as well.
+However, small portions of the city remain in this township.
+The north segment contains several industrial districts bordered by the Stevenson Expressway to the north, 51st Street to the south and Central Avenue to the east.
+The south segment contains The Midway Hotel Center in the northeast corner as well as Bedford City Square platted to the City of Chicago.